MicrosoftDocs/dynamics365smb-docs/business-central/across-inspect-page.md

 Each field is shown with the following information:

-- Field name as specified by the Name property.
+- Field name as specified by the [Name property](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-name-property).
-- Field number as specified by the Field No property.
+- Field number as specified by the [Field No property](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-field-no.-property).
-- Data type as specified by the DataType property.
+- Data type as specified by the [Data Type property](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-data-type-property).
 - If the field is a primary key, it is indicated by **PK**.
+A primary is  specified by the [Key property](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-key-property).
 - Value of the field.

 #### What field information is not shown